Motion Graphics: In and Beyond the Street

 San Francisco, CA

-A group exhibition featuring work by Evan Bissell, Ana Teresa Fernandez, Chad Hasegawa, Ricardo Richey, Favianna Rodriguez
+A group exhibition featuring work by Evan Bissell, Ana Teresa Fernandez, Chad Hasegawa, Ricardo Richey, Favianna Rodriguez, and Eric Staller

-.
+Favianna Rodriguez is a celebrated printmaker and artist who was named as one of 50 Visionaries who are changing the world by the UTNE Reader.
 Renowned for her vibrant posters dealing with issues such as war, immigration, globalization, and social movements that have been wheatpasted in the streets, she has lectured widely on the use of art in civic engagement.
 She presents two new large format prints that look at the recent rise of deportations of non-citizen parents of children born in the U.S. Between January and June of 2011, the U.S. government carried out more than 46,000 deportations of the parents of U.S.-citizen children, impacting an entire young generation.
 Over 5,000 children are now in foster care facing tough barriers to family reunification because their mother or father is detained or deported.
 Street art has historically given voice to the voiceless and this new work brings attention to this issue.